Pre Tax vs Post Tax Deductions

 On This Page

 Every deduction on your paycheck falls into one of two categories: pre-tax or post-tax.
 The difference is not just accounting — it determines how much of your income is subject to federal and state taxes, and therefore how much you actually take home.
-Understanding this distinction helps you make smarter benefit elections, ask better questions during open enrollment, and avoid the common mistake of thinking all deductions work the same way.
+Most workers have never had this distinction properly explained to them, which is why they end up accidentally paying more taxes than they owe.
+Understanding pre-tax vs. post-tax helps you make smarter benefit elections during open enrollment, ask better questions of your HR team, and stop leaving money with the IRS that you don't have to.

 Calculate Your Take-Home Pay